alinnman/celestial-navigation/README.md

 a task that traditionally is performed with careful manual work using special tables (sight reduction tables), pen, dividers and specialized plotting charts.
 Using a calculator can speed up this manual task, and also reduce possible (human) errors.
 A **computer** can do it even quicker, and this toolkit will typically perform a sight reduction in less than one millisecond.
 You can use the toolkit on a mobile phone without internet connection.
-If you also have access to a solar powered battery you have a tool useful while traveling in remote places or on the ocean.
+If you also have access to a solar powered battery (powerbank) you have a tool useful while traveling in remote places or on the ocean.

 * The script supports **stationary** observations, i.e. when observations are made from a single position, using multiple sights where the position is determined from the intersection(s) of the small circles of equal altitude.